ALU-Schumacher/AUDITOR/media/website/content/_index.md

 # Packages

 RPMs are provided for each release on the [Github release page](https://github.com/ALU-Schumacher/AUDITOR/releases).
+After installation, default unit- and config files can be found in `/usr/lib/systemd/system/` and `/etc/auditor/`, respectively.

 # Collectors